informatics-isi-edu/ermrest/docs/user-doc/ermrest-client-table.md

 revert to the webauthn-established values.

-Likewise, the DBA is allowed to purge stale entries from the `ermrest_client` table, but catalog access by a purged client will automatically reinsert their information.
+Likewise, the DBA is allowed to purge stale entries from the `ERMrest_Client` table, but catalog access by a purged client will automatically reinsert their information.
 If a DBA wishes to hide certain clients' information from the userbase, a dynamic ACL binding should be defined to control access to individual rows while allowing